 - Davis-Bacon Act Verification MWAA is reporting Davis-Bacon Act verification activities in the Monthly Progress Report.
-As of the July 2014 Monthly Progress Report compliance monitoring is ongoing. - Title VI FTA stated that Fairfax and Loudoun Counties have to secure approved Title VI Plans because they will be recipients of TIFIA loan funds for the project.
+As of the August 2014 Monthly Progress Report compliance monitoring is ongoing including the review of certified payroll reports. - Title VI FTA stated that Fairfax and Loudoun Counties have to secure approved Title VI Plans because they will be recipients of TIFIA loan funds for the project.